How to become a famous arms expert by correspondence course

 Boothroyd's initial letter is dated May of 1956:

-In a follow-up letter, Boothroyd refers to J.H.
+In a follow-up letter Boothroyd refers to J.H.
 Martin, full name Julius Henry Martin, as "Jack" and "a genuine gunfighter".
 Extensive searching over many years shows NO other references to him as 'Jack' except by Askins.
-And only Charlie suggests that Jack Martin was a 'soldier of fortune' in South America which is relevant because he was surely thinking of pulp writer Eugene Cunningham instead; Martin was a Navy rifle shooter and a harness maker but no gunfighter.
+And only Charlie suggests that Jack Martin was a 'soldier of fortune' in South America.
 More indications that Boothroyd's tales came entirely from Askins' articles.

 Boothroyd's own revolver then appears on the cover of From Russia With Love; the book in which Fleming (who is the real life 'M' and is not Bond) engineers a difficulty for Bond with his silenced Beretta, that in Dr. No will cause M to replace it with the Walther -- and the S&W Centennial and its Berns-Martin triple draw.
-There is an entire, separate tale about the difficulties that Fleming and Boothroyd encountered with the constabulary over the revolver being with the artist instead of with Boothroyd!
-The yellowish color of the front sight is caused by there being several different front blades for Geoffrey's (pronounced 'Joffrey' vs "Jeffry") in various colors, materials, and heights.
+There is an entire, separate tale about the difficulties that Fleming and Boothroyd encountered with the local constabulary over the revolver being with the artist instead of with Boothroyd!
+The yellowish color of the front sight is caused by there being several different front blades for Geoffrey's (pronounced 'Joffry' vs "Jeffry") in various colors, materials to denote their varying heights and thicknesses.

 Above, Boothroyd's own Berns-Martin was used to illustrate an article for the London Times in '62.
-Which is especially relevant because it was a whimsical piece in which Fleming acknowledged that he'd stuffed up in pairing the Berns-Martin with the Walther and crediting Boothroyd for having it right in the first place, for the Centennial.
-Well, that article not only also appeared in '62 with Sports Illustrated:
+Which is especially relevant because this article was a meant to be a whimsical piece in which Fleming acknowledged that he'd stuffed up in pairing the Berns-Martin with the Walther; and crediting Boothroyd for having it right in the first place.
+Well, that article not only also appeared for '62 in Sports Illustrated:

-To his credit he changed the Berns-Martin holster in the very next book that is Goldfinger, to an IWB.
-And it remains that way for the rest of his books (I don't believe he wrote any part of The Man With the Golden Gun; I reckon the heirs weren't having Bond remain dead as he is in the prior, 12th book in the series.
-I reckon Fleming meant to kill off his character).
-The drawing below turns out to be of Berns-Martin's IWB; we have an actual photo of it, too:
+It's not well known -- OK, it wasn't known at all until I discovered it myself -- that Floeming changed the Berns-Martin holster in the very next book, Goldfinger, to an IWB.
+And it remains an IWB for the rest of his books (I don't believe he wrote any part of The Man With the Golden Gun; I reckon the heirs weren't having Bond remain dead as he is in the prior, 12th book in the series; while I reckon Fleming meant his character to die with him).
+The drawing below turns out to be of a Berns-Martin's IWB; we have an actual photo of it, too:

 All because Fleming heard from a guy, who had read some articles written by a different guy, and if Fleming had round-filed the letter, would not have led to unwanted strife.
 And Berns-Martin would not have become famous; nor perhaps the Walther PPK itself.